-Based on the star's spectral type of A3IV.
-This means the star is a blue subgiant star.
-The star has a B-V Colour Index of 0.02 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of A3IV , 59 Herculis's colour and type is blue - white subgiant star.
+The star has a B-V Colour Index of 0.02 which means the star's temperature is about 9,262 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 59 Herculis has an apparent magnitude of 5.27 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.49 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.30.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 11.05 which gave the calculated distance to 59 Herculis as 295.17 light years away from Earth or 90.50 parsecs.
-It would take a spaceship travelling at the speed of light, 295.17 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 11.05000 which gave the calculated distance to 59 Herculis as 295.17 light years away from Earth or 90.50 parsecs.
+If you want that in miles, it is about 1,735,193,851,402,606.16, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 10.12 which put 59 Herculis at a distance of 322.30 light years or 98.81 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 10.12000 which put 59 Herculis at a distance of 322.30 light years or 98.81 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.